 The cocktail selection at Mary Eddy’s offers the perfect way to start your day with an early morning aperitif.
 The Boozy Blossom features prosecco, hibiscus, orange blossom, and orange juice but perhaps the more traditional Bucks Fizz (renowned as the “original mimosa”) is more appealing.

 For the vegans out there, Mary Eddy’s has a number of options available, just like many other restaurants across Oklahoma City.
-If you are interested in finding out more about the available menu items here that are Vegan-friendly, check out this awesome guide to Vegan restaurants in Oklahoma City by our friend Ashley from A Southern Gypsy.
+If you are interested in finding out more about the available menu items here that are Vegan-friendly, check out this awesome guide to Vegan restaurants in Oklahoma City by our friend Ashley from Wild Hearted.

 900 W Main St,